nusco/narjillos/backlog.md

 ###Gamer

-* Click-and-drag to move with the mouse (instead of just clicking) °°
 * More intuitive track/untrack mouse commands °°
 * Reliable tracking with double-click even at a distance °°
+* Precise centering on newly tracked thing °°
 * Limit panning inside space area °
-* Pinch to zoom
+* Pinch to zoom °
 * Start without ancestry by default (to avoid OutOfMemory errors in the long run)
 * Save/load experiment from menu
 * "About"/"Help" menus